aquilesC/aquiles.me/content/about.md

 I realized that maintaining a blog requires a lot of effort, mostly because the expectations are very high.
 I can't publish half-baked articles, nor short notes.
 Moreover, a blog should construct a persona of myself.
 That is why I blog about Python on [Python for the Lab](https://www.pythonforthelab.com), and about more professional topics on [Aquicarattino](https://www.aquicarattino.com).

 However, sometimes I would like to write about how I achieved something that may be useful for myself or others.
 Still, it does not quite fit the content of my websites.
 I end up documenting scattered notes that never become public.
-Fortunately, I crossed [this article](https://nesslabs.com/digital-garden-tiddlywiki) on digital gardens, which lead to a series of surprising discoveries.
+Fortunately, I crossed [this article](https://nesslabs.com/digital-garden-tiddlywiki) on how to build a [[digital garden]], which lead to a series of surprising discoveries.

 ## This website is a digital garden
 This website is meant to be a forever growing work in progress.
 Some of the notes you'll find here are incomplete or have mistakes.
 I am not ashamed of them.
 They are a way of learning.
 If you think you spotted something you don't agree with, or that is simply wrong, just [reach out to me](https://www.twitter.com/aquicarattino).